fsi-open/datasource/doc/en/drivers/doctrine.md

 ;
 ```

-You can use ``field_mapping`` option to have different field name, or many fields referring to one field:
+You can use ``field_mapping`` option to have different field name, or many DataSource fields referring to one object field:

 ``` php
 <?php